-MAOIs are classified as reversible, i.e. moclobemide, or non-reversible, i.e. phenelzine and tranylcypromine.
+MAOIs are classified as reversible, i.e. moclobemide, or nonreversible, i.e. tranylcypromine (see: "Medicines update 2021: shortages, discontinuations and funding changes").
 MAOIs are seldom prescribed in primary care.
 Non-reversible MAOIs are almost exclusively reserved for patients under the care of a psychiatrist due to the risk of adverse effects and interactions with other medicines.
 MAOIs may be considered for patients with atypical depression, i.e. those with a reactive mood, marked fatigue, weakness, hypersomnia, excessive eating, weight gain, and extreme sensitivity to personal rejection.